Sign up to our newsletter

 This workshop allows you to:

-• Become familiar with who’s who at the police station and how they behave
+• Become familiar with who’s who at the police station, its different settings, and how the various roles interact

-• Know the standards and discipline expected of officers
+• Get to know the standards and discipline expected of officers

 • Learn what’s realistic in terms of conversations and humour